danielpalme/ReportGenerator/src/Readme.txt

     * New: #741 Charts does not render "Full method coverage" elements if coverage information is not available
     * New: Added new setting "applyMaximumGroupingLevel".
 This allows to apply the maximum grouping level instead of the default 'By assembly' grouping in HTML reports.
+    * New: Improved lcov support (take FNDA elements into account to determine whether a code element has been covered)

 5.4.7.0